-Through our partnership with Tulip and MindTree, we to looking redefine video surveillance technology by delivering a high performance, low cost all-in-one IP solution targeting small businesses and distributed enterprises.
+Through our partnership with Tulip and MindTree, we to looking redefine video surveillance technology by delivering high performance, low-cost all-in-one IP solutions targeting small businesses and distributed enterprises.

 ITVN: How fruitful has been your partnership with Tulip Telecom and MindTree?

 ITVN: What are your immediate plans for tapping the potential of the surveillance market?

 The strategy is to tap the market with technological innovation.
-Further, we also see a strong demand from households not only for periphery but also for internal surveillance.
+Further, we also see strong demand from households not only for periphery but also for internal surveillance.
 The concept of smart homes is gaining popularity and with more working members in a household, people today are looking at video surveillance as an option to monitor the security at home.
-The Iomega, MindTree and Tulip solution also looks at serving this segment and we believe we are well prepared to serve this opportunity of smart homes or in fact smart cities.
+The Iomega, MindTree, and Tulip solution also look at serving this segment and we believe we are well prepared to serve this opportunity of smart homes or in fact smart cities.
 There will be a 3 pronged focus on surveillance from Iomega:

 Private VSaaS (small companies with one or many offices locally managed internally)

 Public VSaaS (surveillance hosted by a third-party service provider)

-Hybrid VSaaS (mix of the two above based on need of customer)
+Hybrid VSaaS (mix of the two above based on the need of customer)

 ITVN: What is your current channel strength?
 Are you planning to further intensify your channel base?

-RM: With respect to our video surveillance solutions distribution, we are working with new partnerin Video Surveillance area like Anixter and announced our foray through a service provider with Tulip.
-More such program and relationships will be announced this year as we take a charter to grow the business 300% in India and overall increase the size of this market segment.
+RM: With respect to our video surveillance solutions distribution, we are working with a new partner in the Video Surveillance area like Anixter and announced our foray through a service provider with Tulip.
+More such programs and relationships will be announced this year as we take a charter to grow the business 300% in India and overall increase the size of this market segment.
 Besides this, Redington and Neoteric are our distributors in India for many years now and have positively contributed to penetrate and create Iomega reach.
 50 + partners have already been signed for IP surveillance business.